There are several types of cardiac procedures at Meriter Hospital which may involve the services of an anesthesiologist. These include:

 3. Pacemaker placements

-Planning for your open heart surgery begins when your cardiologist discovers a potentially correctable problem, and receives your approval to contact a cardiac surgeon for a consultation.
-If you and your surgeon agree on a plan, your case is scheduled and the department of anesthesiology is notified.
-We will come visit you, either in your hospital room if you are an inpatient, or in a consultation room if you are an outpatient.
-Outpatients are asked to come to the hospital ususally the day before their surgery for a preoperative anesthesia assessment, lab screening if indicated, and to receive special medications and instructions for the night before surgery.
-You may meet an anesthesiologist who will not actually be providing care for you to discuss the cases together before your surgery.
+Planning for your heart surgery begins when your cardiologist discovers a potentially correctable problem, and receives your approval to contact a cardiac surgeon, interventionalist, or elecrophysiologist for a consultation.
+If you and your proceduralist agree on a plan, your case is scheduled and the department of anesthesiology is notified.
 You will always meet with your personal anesthesiologist before the procedure, who can answer any questions which may have come up after your initial preoperative visit.

 There are some specific instructions for you the night before your surgery.
 If you are an inpatient, the floor nurses will have all the preoperative orders from your doctors.
 If you are an outpatient, you will be given a list of instructions before you leave your visit.
 Instructions include:

 On the morning of surgery, you may be given a medication to help relax you before arriving in the operating room.
 Your family can be with you up until you enter the operating room area.
 Your anesthesiologist will greet you, and will need to start an IV while you are in the pre-procedure area.
 Once in the operating room, you will move to a special bed.
-Your anesthesiologist will place a monitor in an artery to watch your blood pressure during the operation.
+Your anesthesiologist may place a monitor in an artery to watch your blood pressure during the operation.
 The anesthetic is given to you intravenously, and you will fall asleep quickly.
 Once asleep, your anesthesiologist has special procedures to do to ensure your safety during the operation.
 We are with you during the entire operation.
-When the surgery is done, you are still asleep.
-Your anesthesiologist will take you to the intensive care unit (ICU), where you will awaken later in the day.
-After you are awake and stable, a breathing tube will be removed.
-You will spend at least one night in the ICU.

 While the risks of anesthesia have been steadily declining over the past twenty years, your procedure is not without risk.
 Your risks may include: